tidelift/alignment-action/README.md

 ## Example usage

-To use this Action, you need to create a workflow like the following
+To use this Action, you need to create a workflow like the following, which runs an alignment on every push and at midnight everyday.

 ```yaml
 name: Tidelift Alignment